asteria-team/asteria/src/mlops/orchestration/README.md

 The three subscribe methods help the user manage what topic(s) the consumer will pull from when getting messages.
 Subscribe allows the user to add or override where the Consumer pulls messages from.
 Note that subscriptions add after initialization my impact what messages the Consumer gets.
 Unsubscribe removes all subscriptions for the Consumer.
 Until a new subscription is added, the Consumer will be unable to get messages.
 The final method allows a user to see a list of what the consumer is currently subscribed to.
 No subscriptions return an empty list.

 The final method *get_messages* is how the Consumer pulls messages from the orchestrator.
 It takes a callable filter that defaults to `True` (in other words all messages are returned).
 The filter can help reduce the number of messages being returned by only returning relevant data.
-The filter should use the MLOPS_Message class methods to interact with the messages.
+The filter should use the MLOpsMessage class methods to interact with the messages.

 #### Use with Kafka